-It is strange to realize that you are older than the Internet itself… And that destiny has given me a unique chance to live through so many different events in human history - from the collapse of empires to the everyday use of technology, which I only read about in science fiction books in my childhood.
+It’s an interesting realization that you are older than the Internet itself… And that destiny has given me a unique chance to live through so many different events in human history - from the collapse of empires to the everyday use of technology, which as a child I only read about in science fiction books.

 Since 1996 I have worked for global technology companies - Apple, Xerox, Sun Microsystems, Samsung, Cisco, Oracle, SAP and many others.
 Most of my work has been in business and dealing with many interesting clients around the world, but always with the latest technology.